top of page

 brtaylorian@lancashire.ac.uk and Brandon will analyse them for you.

-Brandon Taylorian
+Dr Brandon Taylorian

-Associate Lecturer at the University of Lancashire and Project Lead for the Dating Antique Photographs Project.
+Research Fellow at the University of Lancashire and Project Lead for the Dating Antique Photographs Project.

 Thanks for submitting!

-© 2025 by Brandon Taylorian.
+© 2026 by Brandon Taylorian.
 Funded by the Institute of Creativity, Communities and Culture.

 ICCC Logo_White.png